How to use Bookmark OS

 'View all' mode shows all your bookmarks in one view, allowing you to sort them.
 This is useful if you want to find that last bookmark you created but can't remember where or maybe you recently opened a bookmark but can't find it.
 You can toggle 'View all' mode and sort by 'Date created' or 'Last opened.'
 You can toggle 'View all' mode by clicking the button that is furthest right in the nav called, 'All.'
 To leave 'View all' mode, use the navigation arrows in the top left or click the 'All' button again to toggle it off and go back.

-The 'Folder tree' if the collection of folders located on the left side.
-The 'Folder tree' is usefuly for organizing you bookmarks as it allows you to drag items from any view into different folders.
+The 'Folder tree' is the collection of folders located on the left side.
+The 'Folder tree' is useful for organizing your bookmarks as it allows you to drag items from any view into different folders.
 This allows for quick and precise organization.
 Here's some more info:

 - Click the triangle icons to the left of the folder icons to show the folders inside a target folder.